Kawana Shoppingworld

 Kawana Shoppingworld is a regional shopping centre located in Buddina, Queensland, Australia, that is operated by Mirvac.
 Anchor tenants include Coles Supermarkets, Aldi, Woolworths Supermarkets, Big W, and JB Hi-Fi.

 History

 The centre opened in 1979 and was the first shopping centre to open on the Sunshine Coast.
 The centre has since undergone refurbishments.
 In 2002 a new food court was developed along with the addition of Bi-Lo (now Coles Supermarkets).
 Another extension began in January 2013 and included an Aldi supermarket and over 70 specialty stores which opened in mid-2014.
 In 2017 work began to add a 10-screen cinema and to expand the dining district and associated car par by 750 places.

 Public transport

-Kawana Shoppingworld is serviced by multiple Sunbus routes from Maroochydore, University of the Sunshine Coast, Sippy Downs and Caloundra.
+Kawana Shoppingworld is serviced by multiple Kinetic Sunshine Coast bus routes from Maroochydore, University of the Sunshine Coast, Sippy Downs and Caloundra.
 A new station was built in 2014.